Ann Russell, Ph.D. – Senior Director, Learning, Innovation and Research

 Dr. Ann Russell is a Cognitive Scientist who completed her PhD at the Ontario Institute for Studies in Education at the University of Toronto.
 Her clinical background is in the area of neuropsychology and cognitive-behavioural therapy working across the spectrum of healthcare from primary care to rehabilitation and complex continuing care.
 While her clinical experience is in the area of individual assessment and treatment of cognition and emotion, her design research focuses on distributed cognition, especially design, implementation and evaluation of interprofessional networks of practice and expertise.
 Dr. Russell is the Senior Director of Learning, Innovation and Applied Educational Research at the Michener Institute for Education at UHN.
 Dr. Russell is responsible for advancing the Institute’s simulation, innovation and research strategies and priorities which are guided by the following questions: “What will health professionals be doing in 2040 and beyond?
 How are we responding to and anticipating change in the professions through innovative programming and partnerships?”

-Annum Hoque is the Coordinator for the Learning, Innovation and Research portfolio at the Michener Institute of Education at UHN.
-Annum provides administrative and project coordination support to the Senior Director, and also provides administrative support to the associated portfolio (Centre for Learning, Innovation & Simulation, Applied Educational Research, Strategic Partnerships & Procurement, Centre for the Advancement of Simulation Education & the Research Institute of Health Care Education).
-Annum also provides curriculum development and faculty development supports to the Centre for Learning, Innovation and Simulation and to the Academic Programs to promote the scholarship of teaching and learning in the applied health sciences.
-Furthermore, Annum is also responsible for research analysis for the associated portfolio.
-Annum brings with her a wealth of experience in project management, data management, as well as administrative support.
-Her bachelor’s degree is in Health Studies with a focus on Health Management, Health Policy and Health Informatics.
+Leah Fiore is the Coordinator for the Learning, Innovation and Research portfolio at the Michener Institute of Education at UHN.
+Leah provides administrative and project coordination support to the Senior Director, and also provides administrative support to the associated portfolio (Centre for Learning, Innovation & Simulation, Applied Educational Research, Strategic Partnerships & Procurement, Centre for the Advancement of Simulation Education & the Research Institute of Health Care Education).
+Leah also provides curriculum development and faculty development support to the Centre for Learning, Innovation and Simulation and to the Academic Programs to promote the scholarship of teaching and learning in the applied health sciences.
+Furthermore, Leah is responsible for research analysis for the associated portfolio.
+Leah brings with her a wealth of experience in project management, information management, research, marketing, and administrative support.
+Her academic background is in English Literature, Film & Media Studies, and Library and Information Sciences.

 Nancy McNaughton, Ph.D., M.Ed.